khmelnitskiianton/AsmCx86/README.md

 Comparing 3 types of code: 1 - nake algotithm, 2 - with merging 4 pixels in loop, 3 - with vectorization AVX/AVX2.

 To sum up, v.3 with vectorization have highest result 28 fps & without - 7.5.
-Boost in 4 times is insane!
+Boost in 4 times is insane with using -03 gcc & AVX2!

 ## Settings